21 feared dead in Benue boat mishap – The Sun Nigeria

 Rose Ejembi, Makurdi

-No fewer than 21 persons have been feared dead in a boat mishap which occurred on River Benue in Makurdi, the state capital on Sunday afternoon.
+No fewer than 21 persons have been feared dead in a boat mishap which occurred on River Benue in Makurdi, the state capital yesterday afternoon.

-The incidence, our correspondent gathered, involved some members of ECAN Church, Ijaha, Makurdi Local government area who were going for a conference across River Benue.
+The accident involved some members of ECAN Church, Ijaha, Makurdi Local Government Area who were going for a conference across River Benue.

 Police Public Relations Officer (PPRO), DSP Catherine Anene who confirmed the report in a statement on behalf of the Police Commissioner, CP Mukaddas Garba said the matter was reported to the Police at about 2:30pm on Sunday.